Biden returns to Pennsylvania to boost Fetterman, other Dems

 The open Senate seat in the commonwealth has for months been the most likely pick-up opportunity for Democrats in the evenly-divided Senate, but as prospects darken for Democratic incumbents elsewhere, a win in Pennsylvania is becoming an even more urgent insurance policy for the party to cling to Senate control.

-Biden's latest attempt to prop up Democratic nominee John Fetterman will be at a fundraising dinner for the state Democratic Party, where he'll speak along with Vice President Kamala Harris, top party officials and the leading candidates on the midterm ballot in this presidential battleground state.
+Biden’s latest attempt to prop up Democratic nominee John Fetterman comes at a fundraising dinner for the state Democratic Party, where he’ll speak along with Vice President Kamala Harris, top party officials and the leading candidates on the midterm ballot in this presidential battleground state.

 It comes three days after Fetterman — recovering from a stroke earlier this year that he says nearly killed him — had a shaky performance in his sole debate against Republican Mehmet Oz.
 Biden's appearance at the dinner Friday will be a chance to buck up Democrats anxious after Fetterman's uneven showing.

-Biden viewed parts of the Tuesday night debate and "thought Lt.
-Governor John Fetterman did great," White House press secretary Karine Jean-Pierre said in an e-mail Friday.
+On Friday, Fetterman spoke smoothly before the crowd in his trademark hoodie, saying he wanted to bring all Americans the same kind of quality health care that saved his life.
+He said he may not say everything perfectly.

+"But I’ll always do the right thing if you send me to Washington, D.C.,” he said to a standing ovation.

-The dinner, at the Pennsylvania Convention Center in Philadelphia, is the state party's biggest fundraiser of the year.
-Attendees will include Gov. Tom Wolf, U.S. Sen. Bob Casey, state Attorney General Josh Shapiro, the party's nominee for governor, and Fetterman.
-Also expected is U.S. Rep. Matt Cartwright, for whom Biden headlined a virtual fundraiser earlier this week.
+The dinner at the Pennsylvania Convention Center is the state party’s biggest fundraiser of the year, and the $1 million raised is the most ever for the dinner.
+Attendees included U.S. Sen. Bob Casey, state Attorney General Josh Shapiro, the party’s nominee for governor, and U.S. Rep. Matt Cartwright, for whom Biden headlined a virtual fundraiser earlier this week.

 In his remarks, Biden will continue to sharpen his line of attack against congressional Republicans, focusing on the GOP’s “mega MAGA trickle down plan to raise prescription drug costs, cut Medicare and Social Security, and double down on Trump’s massive tax cuts for the rich,” according to a Democratic official who previewed the message on condition of anonymity.